cs50spring2021/nuggets-info/README.md

 [:arrow_forward: Video walk-through](https://dartmouth.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=f8811bb1-0fec-4c05-8a46-ad2201693f7f).

+> Note: the Requirements Spec makes no mention of timeouts, either in the client or in the server, so neither your client nor server should be implementing a `handleTimeout` function.
+>
+> Note: the *message* module provides an opaque type `addr_t` to represent the network address of a correspondent.
+> This address is not an "IP address" or a "hostname"; it is not a string or an int.
+> You should just refer to it as an "address".
+> (TL;DR: it is actually an encoded form of the combination of IP address and port number, both of which are required to send and receive messages.)

 ### nCurses

 The client shall use the *ncurses* library to arrange its interactive display; see the [unit about ncurses](https://www.cs.dartmouth.edu/~cs50/Lectures/units/ncurses).